cpt-waffle/lhl-lectures/w10d04-Final-Project-Kickoff/express-generator-setup/README.md

 app.use('/users', usersRouter);
 ```

-`express-generator` has already made us routing so we can us their example, however we will need to refactor it, for our `pg` to work correctly.
+`express-generator` has already made us routing so we can us their example.
+We'll add, dummy data for now so it will be sent out until we add `pg`..

-Next lets refactor the code in `users.js`.

 Go to `/routes/users.js` and replace the code that is there with this: